PipedreamHQ/pipedream/docs/docs/apps/discord/README.md

 <img alt="Pipedream Bot" src="./images/pipedream-bot.png" width="350">
 </div>

-### Discord Event Sources
+### Discord Event Source

-[Event sources](/event-sources/) let you trigger workflows on new events from Discord.
-For example, you can create a source that listens for new messages in a Discord channel, triggering a workflow on each new message.
+[Event sources](/event-sources/) in Pipedream let you trigger workflows on new events from the partner API.
+In the case of Discord for example, you can create [a source that listens for new messages in a Discord channel](https://pipedream.com/apps/discord/triggers/new-message), and trigger a workflow to run on each new message.

-### New Messages in Channel

-[Read the Github docs](https://github.com/PipedreamHQ/pipedream/blob/master/components/discord_bot/README.md) to create an event source that emits a new event each time a new message arrives in a Discord channel.
-This lets you trigger a Pipedream workflow on each new message, or listen for new messages via Pipedream's [SSE interface](/api/sse/) or [REST API](/api/rest/).